 The Company follows the authoritative guidance on accounting for and disclosure of uncertainty on tax positions, which requires management to determine whether a tax position of the Company is more likely than not to be sustained upon examination by the applicable taxing authority, including resolution of any related appeals or litigation processes, based on the technical merits of the position.
 For uncertain tax positions, the tax benefit to be recognized is measured as the largest amount of benefit that is greater than 50% likely of being realized upon ultimate settlement.
-The Company did not have any unrecognized tax benefits resulting from tax positions related to the current period or to 2016, 2015, 2014, or 2013 (its open tax years).
-In the normal course of business, the Company may be subject to examination by federal, state, local, and foreign jurisdictions, where applicable, for the current period, 2016, 2015, 2014, and 2013 (its open tax years).
+The Company did not have any unrecognized tax benefits resulting from tax positions related to the current period or to 2017, 2016, 2015, or 2014 (its open tax years).
+In the normal course of business, the Company may be subject to examination by federal, state, local, and foreign jurisdictions, where applicable, for the current period, 2017, 2016, 2015, and 2014 (its open tax years).
 The Company may take positions with respect to certain tax issues which depend on legal interpretation of facts or applicable tax regulations.
 Should the relevant tax regulators successfully challenge any of such positions, the Company might be found to have a tax liability that has not been recorded in the accompanying consolidated financial statements.
 Also, management's conclusions regarding the authoritative guidance may be subject to review and adjustment at a later date based on changing tax laws, regulations, and interpretations thereof.
 There were no amounts accrued for penalties or interest as of or during the periods presented in these consolidated financial statements.

 (R) Recent Accounting Pronouncements: In February 2015, the FASB issued ASU 2015-02, Amendments to the Consolidation Analysis ("ASU 2015-02").
 This amends ASC 810, Consolidation (ASC "810"), to improve targeted areas of consolidation guidance by simplifying the requirements of consolidation and placing more emphasis on risk of loss when determining a controlling financial interest.
-ASU 2015-02 is effective for annual periods beginning after December 15, 2017 with early adoption permitted.
-The adoption of ASU 2015-02 is not expected to have a material impact on the Company's consolidated financial statements.
+ASU 2015-02 is effective for annual periods beginning after December 15, 2016 and interim periods beginning after December 15, 2017.
+The adoption of ASU 2015-02 did not have a material impact on the Company's consolidated financial statements.